lukaszcz/lukaszcz.github.io/index.md

 [Innsbruck](http://cl-informatik.uibk.ac.at/) where I developed [CoqHammer](https://coqhammer.github.io) with [Cezary Kaliszyk](http://cl-informatik.uibk.ac.at/cek/).
-After that I received a [Marie Curie Individual Fellowship](https://ec.europa.eu/research/mariecurieactions/actions/postdoctoral-fellowships) to move to [Copenhagen](https://di.ku.dk/) and work on an [infinitary rewriting interpretation of coinductive
+After that I received a [Marie Skłodowska-Curie Individual Fellowship](https://ec.europa.eu/research/mariecurieactions/actions/postdoctoral-fellowships) to move to [Copenhagen](https://di.ku.dk/) and work on an [infinitary rewriting interpretation of coinductive